 Medicare Supplement (Medigap) policies fill in the gaps in Medicare coverage.
 The supplemental insurance helps cover costs you’d otherwise be responsible for, such as copays and deductibles.
 Medicare Part B covers your flu shot completely when working with in-network providers, so Medigap won’t need to contribute.

 What vaccines are covered by Medicare Part D?

-There are a few vaccinations that are covered under Medicare Part D. As of 2023, these inoculations will be covered at a $0 copay.
+There are a few vaccinations that Medicare Part D covers.
+As of 2023, these inoculations will have a $0 copay.
 Vaccines covered under Medicare Part D include the following.